ActiveCampaign/app-wordpress/README.md

 ### How do I create ActiveCampaign subscription forms to use in WordPress?

-You need to be using [ActiveCampaign email marketing software](http://www.activecampaign.com/) to use this widget.
-Create new subscription forms in the software by going to the "Integration" section, then they will be available through this plugin.
+You need to be using [ActiveCampaign email marketing platform](http://www.activecampaign.com/) to use this widget.
+Create new subscription forms in the platform by going to the "Integration" section, then they will be available through this plugin.

 ### How does this plugin differ from copying and pasting the subscription form onto my site manually?